 All the education that ever mattered – books strewn around – thoughts strewn around – from Dostoevsky, Norman Mailer to Updike and History of Love – in all their glory – to be chewed upon, and pondered.
 A bounty of thought and visions of far away lands some real, some imagined lay hanging in the air.
 ‘We all live in bubbles’ he proclaimed one day.
 My 5 yr old mind imagined us all in soapy kaleidoscopic bubbles as I walked carefully as to not pop them.
 “The world is Nothing” he said another day.
 It took years of rumination to get that one.
 He said schools were useless, grades a farce and tradition bogus.
 He filled my head with existentialism, scientific breakthroughs, Freud and the like while we were ‘taught’ grammar and historic dates at school.

 Assimilating into a new country was for him, an easy uneventful transition, not a full blown rite of passage.
 One would think that he had lived in his adopted country all his life.
 And when it was time to start dialysis, 3 brutal times a week, he dealt with it with aplomb, waking up at 5am, making great friends at the dialysis center, and fought on, head on, against it, for 8 years.
 In the meantime, he researched wearable dialysis gadgets, signed up for clinical trials that never happened and kept his hopes alive nevertheless.
-Dialysis and any of the other assorted diseases never kept him from enjoying all that life had to offer.
+Dialysis and any of his other assorted diseases never kept him from enjoying all that life had to offer.
 His illnesses were mere wrinkles.
 He ironed them out and moved on.

 His intellect carried on as usual.
 He wrote blogs, followed politics, lived life.
 In his nineties, when I informed him of the supreme court decision allowing gay marriage, and how things had changed ‘since his time’, he remarked ” things have not changed, this is a concept as old as…and proceeded to educate me on the philosophy of Havelock Ellis.
+At 92.
+Between gasps of labored breathing.

 Saraswathi Ganapathy.
 1924-2016.